AbhinavPraveen/UoP-HPC-Docs/source/user-guide/datastorage.rst

    find /scratch

 Users should notice their own home directory in the output of :bash:`ls -lah /users`.
-Users should also have been allocated one or multiple directories under :plaintext:`/scratch`.
+Users should also have been allocated one or multiple directories under :plaintext:`/scratch` corresponding to the projects they are part of.
 Please move data (for example, using the :bash:`mv` command) to the :plaintext:`/scratch` directory where possible; particularly when storing data for a long period of time, such as for the duration of a project.

 .. note::